niklasp/ink-docs/versioned_docs/version-v6/basics/metadata.md

 This object contains information about how the contract was built.

 It consists of the following **required** keys:
-- `hash`: The hash of the contract's Wasm code.
+- `hash`: The hash of the contract's binary.
 - `language`: The language used to write the contract.
 - `compiler`: The compiler used to compile the contract.

 It may _optionally_ include the following keys:
-- `wasm`: The actual Wasm code of the contract, for optionally bundling the code with the metadata.
+- `contract_binary`: The actual binary code of the contract, for optionally bundling the code with the metadata.
 - `build_info`: Extra information about the environment in which the contract was built.

 ```json